cronokirby/cait-sith/docs/triples.md

 to extend their joint setup, and use that setup to generate $\kappa$ oblivious transfers, using fast symmetric key primitives.

+We use the [KOS15](https://eprint.iacr.org/archive/2015/546/1433798896) protocol.
+Note that we use the "original" version of the paper, and not the amended version using SoftspokenOT, following the recent analysis of [Diamond22](https://eprint.iacr.org/2022/1371).

 ## Correlated OT Extension

 We start with the *correlated* extension protocol.